Friday, 10th October 2008

 What does the 'Fix Position' button do?

-This is a bit of a cheat to help people whose brains can't cope with working out what the consequences of putting a line or cross might be.
-It'll turn all existing lines and crosses green and won't allow them to be changed.
+This turns all existing lines and crosses green and won't allow them to be changed.
 You can then try out a move and see what happens, resetting back to the fixed position if it all goes wrong.
 'Un-Fix' will turn the green lines and crosses back to black and allow you to change them again.
+Some people consider this a bit of a 'cheat', but the hardest puzzles can be very difficult to solve without it.

 What does the 'Shading' option do?